Row of cypress trees in Tuscany in the late afternoon

 Lucca

 The walled city of Lucca (#5) is a charming place to spend half a day.
-Walk along the top of the walls, visit Lucca Cathedral (Lucca is known as the city of a hundred churches so there’s more to choose from), and breathe in the medieval atmosphere.
+Walk along the top of the walls, visit Lucca Cathedral (Lucca is known as the city of a hundred churches so there’s more than enough to choose from), and breathe in the medieval atmosphere.

 Medieval flag-waving in Lucca